Sqmarshy/weird_url_detection/README.md

 - `--file <path>`: Specify a file containing multiple URLs for batch detection.
 - `--verbose`: Enable detailed logging of the detection process.

-Adjust the commands to match the actual script(s) in this repository.

-## Project Structure